chef/chef-web-docs/content/policyfile.md

 ### Focused System Workflows

-The knife command line tool maps very closely to the Chef Infra Server API and the objects defined by it: roles, environments, run-lists, cookbooks, data bags, nodes, and so on.
+The knife command line tool maps closely to the Chef Infra Server API and the objects defined by it: roles, environments, run-lists, cookbooks, data bags, nodes, and so on.
 Chef Infra Client assembles these pieces at run-time and configures a host to do useful work.

 Policyfile focuses that workflow onto the entire system, rather than the individual components.
 For example, Policyfile describes whole systems, whereas each individual revision of the `Policyfile.lock.json` file uploaded to the Chef Infra Server describes a part of that system, inclusive of roles, environments, cookbooks, and the other Chef Infra Server objects necessary to configure that part of the system.